 Jesus went to the wilderness - a place of wild beasts and demons; of roaming, tormented spirits; the dangerous meeting place of God and frail human beings; the strange abode of ministering angels.
 Here the devil prowls like a roaring lion seeking souls to devour.

-In Lent, Christians are called again to the soul's desert, but without John the Baptist for an advent guide.
+In Lent, Christians are called again to the soul's desert, but unlike Advent, without John the Baptist for a guide.
 Rather, as John of the Cross wrote, we go forth with no other light or guide than the one burning in my heart.

 Have a holy and blessed Lent. -Suzanne

 Meditation One (Introit) The Devil's Wrath

 Remember brother, in abandoning the world and conquering vice you give the devil more reason to be enraged, and he will feel particular hatred and rancor against you.
 If it seems he has retreated, beware, for he is busy rearming and mustering stronger forces….
 Because God does not allow the devil room for his attack against beginners, the demon’s wrath steals up a narrow path, but it rushes along a spacious road toward those who have conquered him at least once.

 -Francisco de Osuna, 1492-1540 Third Spiritual Alphabet, 7th Treatise, Ch.2